DeepanshuSarawagi/AWS/AI-Practitioner/3-AmazonQ/AmazonQBusiness.md

 - Generate code for AWS Glue ETL Scripts.
 - Understand errors in AWS Glue jobs.
 - Provide step-by-step instructions, to root cause and resolve your issues.

+## PartyRock:
+- Playground for building GenAI apps powered by Amazon Bedrock.
+  - Not an AWS service.
+  - Need not have an AWS account.
+-